Boris Johnson rubbishes Brexit 'doomsters' in first speech as Britain's Prime Minister, as EU letter gets people talking

 Theresa May will return to serve as a politician for her Maidenhead constituency and as a backbencher in the House of Commons.
 She is one of the shortest serving Prime Minister's in the last century, lasting a total of 1,106 days in office.

-During her last Prime Minister's Questions on Wednesday Mrs May said she was "pleased" to hand over to Mr Johnson "who is committed to delivering … on the vote of the British people."
+During her last Prime Minister's Questions on Wednesday May said she was "pleased" to hand over to Johnson "who is committed to delivering … on the vote of the British people."

 She also offered some cheeky advice for Labour leader Jeremy Corbyn who is facing collapsing support amid a row over anti-Semitism in the Labour Party, saying she accepted when her "time was up".